-The school district board of education or governing board of an ESC must appoint the business advisory council members or authorize district administrators to appoint those members.
+Department of Education The school district board of education, joint vocational school district board of education or governing board of an educational service center must appoint the business advisory council members or authorize district administrators to appoint those members.
 School board or governing board members or authorized administrators can identify potential business advisory council members, or they can ask local businesses, business organizations, labor unions or other appropriate organizations to recommend members.

-Business advisory council membership should cover the entire district or ESC service area.
+Business advisory council membership should cover the entire district, referring to either a school district, joint vocational school district or educational service center service area.
 Priority for membership to the business advisory council should go to individuals who come from in-demand industries, including large and small employers in both existing and growing industries.
-Those who make membership decisions might consider selecting one or two representatives from each indemand industry.
-Other issues to consider when nominating members is their experience, availability for meetings and activities and level of interest.
-Members may be from:
+Those who make membership decisions might consider selecting one or two representatives from each in-demand industry.
+Other issues to consider when nominating members include an individual's experience, availability for meetings and activities, and level of interest.
+Members may include, but are not limited to, representatives from the following:

 - 1. Local or regional businesses and industries (this should be the majority of members); - 2.
 Workforce development or economic development groups or organizations; - 3.
 Local chambers of commerce; - 4.
 Local business or industry associations; - 5.
-Other organizations with unique knowledge of the local economy or business environment, such as higher education institutions; - 6.
-The appointing board of education or ESC governing board (at least one member); and - 7.
+Other organizations with unique knowledge of the local economy or business environment, such as colleges and universities; - 6.
+The appointing board of education of the school district, board of education of the joint vocational school district or governing board of an educational service centers (at least one member); and - 7.
 School district leadership teams.

 The appointing authority should duly approve the appointments and document them in a written communication to the appointee.
+If necessary, a memorandum of understanding can outline the commitments of each party.

-Those appointing members also should consider the following areas and include provisions for them in the council bylaws:
+Those appointing members also should consider the following areas and include provisions for them in the council bylaws.